-Meloxicam and ibuprofen both belong to a class of medications called non-steroidal anti-inflammatory drugs (NSAIDs).
-These drugs are non-addictive and non-habit-forming medications that treat pain.
-In contrast to opioid pain medications, ibuprofen and meloxicam are not controlled substances and are not addictive.
+Meloxicam and ibuprofen are both non-steroidal anti-inflammatory drugs (NSAIDs).
+These drugs are not addictive or habit forming.
+They treat pain.
+Unlike opioids for pain, these drugs are not controlled substances and not addictive.

 Similarities of Meloxicam and Ibuprofen

 Both of these drugs are generic medications with different brand names.
 Both are used to treat pain.

 The Food and Drug Association (FDA) has approved ibuprofen to treat the following conditions: